Firwood's Rescue Program

 Part of a group of 33 seized by law enforcement in early 2016.

 As you can imagine, this is not a lucrative task.
-For that reason we have a store at our farm and an online store where proceeds go back into the care and feeding of our herd and allow us to care for those who need re-homing or rescuing.
+For that reason, we have a store at our farm (and online) where proceeds go back into the care and feeding of our herd and those who need re-homing or rescuing.
 If you are able to support our efforts, we thank you for your kind heart in assisting us as we provide a loving environment for these helpless animals.
-THANK YOU!

 Baby born August 2016 from a rescued female.